Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Acknowledgements

-We thank Yue Mao, Yu-Hao Wan and Yi-Xin Dai for illuminating discussions.
-This work was financially supported by the National Natural Science Foundation of China (Grant No. 12374034 and No. 11921005), the National Key R and D Program of China (Grant No. 2024YFA1409002), and the Innovation Program for Quantum Science and Technology (2021ZD0302403) and the Postdoctoral Fellowship Program of CPS Funder Grant Number GZB20240031.
+\paragraph{Funding information} This work was financially supported by the National Natural Science Foundation of China (Grants No. 12447146, No. 12374034 and No. 11921005), the National Key R and D Program of China (Grant No. 2024YFA1409002), Quantum Science and Technology-National Science and Technology Major project (2021ZD0302403), the China Postdoctoral Science Foundation (No. 2025T180938) and the Postdoctoral Fellowship Program of CPSF under Grant No. GZB20240031.
 We also acknowledge the High-performance Computing Platform of Peking University for providing computational resources.\\